Andrea Scrima

-Andrea Scrima (born 1960 in New York City) is a novelist, essayist, and artist living in Berlin, Germany.
+Andrea Scrima (born 1960 in New York City) is an American novelist, essayist, and artist living in Berlin, Germany.
 An extensive essay on her experiences as an American living more than half her life abroad appeared 3 July 2018 in The Millions.
 In 2021, these observations were continued in the essay “On the Weaponization of Language in a Traumatized Nation,” published in LitHub.

 Early life

 Andrea Scrima grew up on Staten Island, New York as one of four children.
 An early interest in mathematics led to a National Science Foundation scholarship for the high school summer program in mathematics at Bard College in 1977.
 From the age of fifteen, she took part in courses in painting and drawing at the Parsons School of Design's Summer Program and the Saturday Program at Cooper Union.
 Scrima studied fine arts at the School of Visual Arts and received a BFA in 1983.
 In 1984, a scholarship from the Stiftung Luftbrückendank brought her to West Berlin, where she received the German Meisterschüler degree in fine arts at the Berlin University of the Arts in 1986.